Annie's

 winter sports, people must protect themselves against the cold in

-addition to taking the precautions involved with most other
+addition to taking the precautions involved

-which the body temperature falls below its normal level of 98.6
+hypothermia, in which the body temperature falls

-°F. (37 °C).
-The symptoms of hypothermia include uncontrollable
+below its normal level of 98.6 °F. (37 °C).
+The symptoms of

-untreated, the condition may lead to death.
+condition may lead to death.
 Hypothermia can occur

 even if the temperature is above freezing, especially if a